Hexuma

 Hexuma, alternatively titled Hexuma: Das Auge des Kal (English: Hexuma: The Eye of Kal) is a German text adventure game published in 1992 by Software 2000 and developed by Weltenschmiede, and released for Amiga and DOS.
 Hexuma is the last entry in a text adventure trilogy; it is preceded by Das Stundenglas (1990) and Die Kathedrale (1991).
-The trilogy lacks an overarching plot, and in each entry the setting, role of the protagonist, and goal differ between each game.
-Games in the trilogy do not require knowledge of the other entries and may be played as standalone games.

 Plot

 An estate agency has recently acquired Hawthorne Mansion: a house on an English moor that is rumoured to be haunted, and previous residents supposedly went insane after living there.
 The player takes the role of an employee of the agency, and arrives at the house to inspect and clean it.
 The house was built on the site where a 15th century castle once stood, and in the 1920s a scientist named Owen Jugger lived in and studied the house and its haunted past, and then abruptly died.

 In the midst of cleaning the house, a parcel arrives to the house addressed to Jugger, that has been in transit for 70 years.
 It contains Jugger's diary, which contains research about a cult that worships the eponymous god Kal, a malevolent god that has been asleep for eons.
 The protagonist must continue Jugger's work to stop Kal from waking and returning to Earth, bringing about the end of the world.
 Doors in the house allow the protagonist to time travel to different points in time: the Mesozoic Era, the ice age, a medieval mine, a 19th century ship in the midst of battle, and far in the future.
 To defeat Kal, the protagonist must recover five crystal shards from five different periods in history, in addendum to a sixth shard included with Jugger's parcel.